-Part 1 - Medicines Assessment
+Part 1 - Medicines assessment

 Achieved Knowledge Skills Attitude and values YES Is able to identify the appropriate knowledge base required to deliver safe, person-centred care under with some guidance.
 In commonly encountered situations is able to utilise appropriate skills in the delivery of person-centred care with some guidance.
 Is able to demonstrate a professional attitude in delivering person centred care.
 Demonstrates positive engagement with own learning.
-NO Is not able to demonstrate an adequate knowledge base and has significant gaps in understanding, leading to poor Practice.
-Under direct supervision is not able to demonstrate safe Practice in delivering care despite repeated guidance and prompting in familiar tasks.
-Inconsistent professional attitude towards others and lacks selfawareness.
+NO Is not able to demonstrate an adequate knowledge base and has significant gaps in understanding, leading to poor practice.
+Under direct supervision is not able to demonstrate safe practice in delivering care despite repeated guidance and prompting in familiar tasks.
+Inconsistent professional attitude towards others and lacks self- awareness.
 Is not asking questions nor engaging with own learning needs.

-Competency Examples of Evidence 1 Is aware of the patient/service user's plan of care and the reason for medication demonstrating knowledge of pharmacology for commonly prescribed medicines within the practice area.
-Direct observation is the primary source of evidence.
+Competency Examples of evidence 1 Is aware of the patient/service user's plan of care and the reason for medication Direct observation is the demonstrating knowledge of pharmacology for commonly prescribed medicines primary source of evidence. within the practice area.
 Your reflection is the 2 Communicates appropriately with the patient/service user.
-Provides clear and accurate information and checks understanding. supplementary evidence.
+Provides clear and supplementary evidence. accurate information and checks understanding.
 3 Understands safe storage of medications in the care environment.
-There will be some 4 Maintains effective hygiene/infection control throughout. competencies that may not be 5 Checks prescription thoroughly.
-Right patient/service user Right medication Right time/Date/Valid period Right dose/last dose Right route/method assessed using these 2 methods.
-To help you demonstrate the knowledge and skills you can use: - Special instructions Discussion 6 Checks for allergies and sensitivities demonstrating an understanding of risks and managing these as appropriate • Asks patient/service user. • Checks prescription chart or identification band Question and Answers Case study Quiz Learning from an 7 Prepares medication safely.
+There will be some 4 Maintains effective hygiene/infection control throughout. competencies that may not be assessed using these 2 5 Checks prescription thoroughly. methods.
+Right patient/service user Right medication To help you demonstrate the Right time/date/valid period knowledge and skills you can Right dose/last dose use: - Right route/method Special instructions Discussion 6 Checks for allergies and sensitivities demonstrating an understanding of Question and answers risks and managing these as appropriate Case study Asks patient/service user. • Quiz Checks prescription chart or identification band Learning from an 7 Prepares medication safely.
 Checks expiry date.
-Notes any special instructions/contraindications.
-Learning from an interprofessional learning opportunity e.g., pharmacy 8 Calculates doses accurately and safely. visit Demonstrates to assessor the component parts of the calculation.
-Patient information sheet Minimum of 3 calculations undertaken List your calculations after 9 Checks and confirms the patient/service user's identity and establishes consent.
-(ID band or other confirmation if in own home) you have completed your reflection so that they are available for review 10 Administers or supervises self-administration safely under direct supervision.
-Verifies that oral medication has been swallowed.
-Include your knowledge in your reflection e.g. When I 11 Describes/demonstrates the procedure in the event of non-compliance completed the medication 12 Safely utilises and disposes of equipment. administration, I provided information about the 13 Maintains accurate records. ◆ Records, signs and dates when safely administered medication.
-I have participated in organizing a 14 Monitors and reports effects and is aware of common side effects and how these are managed. patient's discharge.
-I provided information about 15 Uses appropriate sources of information e.g. British National Formulary the medicines and made 16 Offers patient /service user further support/advice/education, including discharge/safe transfer where appropriate sure they knew how to organize a repeat prescription.
+Notes any special interprofessional learning instructions/contraindications. opportunity e.g., pharmacy 8 Calculates doses accurately and safely. visit Demonstrates to assessor the component parts of the calculation.
+Patient information sheet Minimum of 3 calculations undertaken List your calculations after 9 Checks and confirms the patient/service user's identity and establishes you have completed your consent. reflection so that they are (ID band or other confirmation if in own home) available for review 10 Administers or supervises self-administration safely under direct supervision.
+Include your knowledge in Verifies that oral medication has been swallowed. your reflection e.g. When I 11 Describes/demonstrates the procedure in the event of non-compliance completed the medication administration, I provided 12 Safely utilises and disposes of equipment. information about the 13 Maintains accurate records. medication.
+I have Records, signs and dates when safely administered participated in organising a 14 Monitors and reports effects and is aware of common side effects and how these patient's discharge.
+I are managed. provided information about 15 Uses appropriate sources of information e.g. British National Formulary the medicines and made 16 Offers patient /service user further support/advice/education, including sure they knew how to discharge/safe transfer where appropriate organise a repeat prescription.

-Part 2 - Medicines Assessment
+Part 2 - Medicines assessment